directus/directus/.changeset/stale-plants-jam.md

 "@directus/app": minor
 ---

-Added a folder navigation to the files / image selector interfaces, making it easier to browse and select assets
+Added folder navigation to the files / image selector interfaces, making it easier to browse and select assets